Half million Oregonians evacuate as death toll in West wildfires rises to 16

 Oregon bore the brunt of nearly 100 major wildfires raging across Western states, with around 3,000 firefighters battling nearly three dozen blazes and officials saying about twice as many people were needed.

-Police have opened a criminal arson investigation into at least one Oregon blaze, the Almeda Fire, which started in Ashland near the border with California and incinerated several hundred homes in adjacent communities along Bear Creek, Ashland Police Chief Tighe O’Meara said.
+Police have opened a criminal arson investigation into the Oregon fire which destroyed much of Phoenix and talent and started in Ashland near the border with California, Ashland Police Chief Tighe O’Meara said.

+Dozens of homes were burned at the Bear Creek trailer park nine miles (15 km) south of Medford, where families returned to find ashes and torched cars, according to another Reuters photographer.

 The Oregon blazes tore through multiple communities in the Cascade mountain range as well as areas of coastal rainforest normally spared from wildfires.
 In eastern Washington state a fire destroyed most of the tiny farming town of Malden.

-In central Oregon search-and-rescue teams entered devastated communities in the Santiam Valley to look for missing people.
+Search-and-rescue teams entered devastated communities in central Oregon’s Santiam Valley to look for missing people after a 12-year-old boy was found dead with his dog in a burned-out car and his grandmother was also thought to have died.

-To the south, a string small communities along Interstate 5 near Medford were reduced to ashes after embers from a wildfire blew for miles.

-Firefighters said unusually hot, dry winds out of the east supercharged blazes, spreading flames from community to community, and then from house to house.
+Firefighters said unusually hot, dry winds out of the east created firestorms that spread embers from community to community, and then from house to house.

 Oregon Governor Kate Brown said some 900,000 acres (364,220 hectares) had burned, dwarfing the state’s annual 500,000-acre (202,340-hectare) average over the past decade.